tc10815/ParkEzAI/README.md

 *Website doesn't render well on phones in this build, but will be responsive by the end of the project.*

 ## Note: Since all feature due for this semester are complete, this project is on hiatus until May 15, 2023 to work on the real class project and take the final.

-While I'm not adding features on my downtime I will still 1.
-Edit the PHP backend to consistantly use JSON Web Tokens (JWT) to confirm proper source and role of all database requests, 2.
-Make website responsive on mobile, 3.
-Make visual/interface improvements and fix bugs
+###While I'm not adding features on my downtime I will still
+1. Edit the PHP backend to consistantly use JSON Web Tokens (JWT) to confirm proper source and role of all database requests
+2. Make website responsive on mobile
+3. Make visual/interface improvements and fix bugs

 # ParkEzAI